krobelus/rate-experiments/README.md

 ===============

 In past decades, there has been significant progress in SAT solving technology.
-Complex implementations of SAT solvers they have had documented bugs [@BrummayerBiere-SMT09] [@BrummayerLonsingBiere-SAT10]\todo{TODO: make citations clickable}.
+SAT solvers have had documented bugs [@BrummayerBiere-SMT09] [@BrummayerLonsingBiere-SAT10].
 To protect against these, there are checker programs that verify a solver's result.
-To do this, the solver outputs a witness.
+To do this, the solver outputs a witness alongside its result.
 A checker program can reproduce the solver's result using that witness.
 If the checker succeeds at doing so, it *accepts* or *verifies* the witness.
 Satisfiability witnesses, or models are trivial to check in linear time.
 Unsatisfiability witnesses, or proofs of unsatisfiability on the other hand can be much more costly to check.
 In SAT competitions, solvers are required to give proofs of unsatisfiability.
 The proof format that is being used today is called *delete resolution asymmetric tautology* (DRAT) [@Heule_2014].

 A solver operates on a formula that acts as knowledge base.
 It contains constraints that are called clauses.
-Starting from the input formula, clauses are added and deleted during solving.
+Starting from the input formula, clauses are added and deleted during the process of solving.
 A DRAT proof is a trace of the solver's execution, containing information on which clauses are added and deleted.

 Deletions were introduced in solvers based on the *conflict-driven clause-learning* (CDCL) architecture to increase their performance.
-However, in many proofs produced by current solvers there are some deletions of reason clauses, yet these solvers do not actually undo assignments made by those clauses.
+However, in many proofs produced by current solvers there are some deletions of reason clauses, yet these solvers do not actually undo assignments that were caused by those clauses.
 State-of-the-art proof checkers ignore deletions of unit clauses (including reason clauses) and thus match the solvers internal behavior.
 As a result, the checkers are not faithful to the specification of DRAT proofs [@rebola2018two].
-We provide patches for top solvers to make them generate proofs without those spurious reason deletions.
+We provide patches for top-performing solvers to make them generate proofs without those spurious reason deletions.

 We refer to the original definition of the proof format as *specified* DRAT and to the one that is actually implemented by state-of-the-art checkers as *operational* DRAT [@rebola2018two].
 The classes of proofs accepted by checkers of these two flavors of DRAT are incomparable.
-Specified DRAT is necessary to verify solvers' inprocessing steps which are employing unit deletions [@rebola2018two].
+Specified DRAT is necessary to verify solvers' inprocessing steps which are employing reason deletions [@rebola2018two].

 DRAT proof-checking is computationally expensive, so it is desirable to